Godzilla (Eminem song): Chart performance

 "Godzilla" was a success in the United States and Europe.
-It debuted at number one in Finland and on both the UK Singles Chart and the Irish Singles Chart, becoming Eminem's tenth and ninth number-one single in the UK and Ireland, respectively, as well as the first for Juice WRLD posthumously and in total in both countries.
+It debuted at number one in Finland and on both the UK Singles Chart and the Irish Singles Chart, becoming Eminem's tenth and ninth number-one single in the UK and Ireland, respectively, as well as the first for Juice Wrld posthumously and in total in both countries.
 It also went to number two in Flanders, the Czech Republic, Hungary, New Zealand, and Slovakia.
 It went to number three in both artists' homeland, the United States, and went top ten in 20 regions.
 Outside Europe, it saw moderate success in Lebanon and Singapore, peaking inside the top 20 in those regions.

 Use in media

 In December 2023, the song was featured during Fortnite's The Big Bang event, together with a skin based on Eminem's alter ego, Marshall Never More, performing based on the Godzilla theme.

 This song also makes an appearance in Beat Saber’s Hip Hop Mixtape.

+As of January 5, 2026, it serves as the current theme song for WWE Raw, where it debuted during the Raw on Netflix Anniversary Show.